 Some business owners install Odoo (or any other ERP system) and expect fast results without understanding how to get the most out of the platform.
 And in doing so, they fail to estimate how much time, effort, and resources would be required, and for how long.
 Statistics show that ERP system implementation can take 30% longer than anticipated.

 Any ERP system is a long-term investment.
-Trying to speed up the entire process, or to skip steps during the implementation is counterproductive.
+Trying to speed up the entire process, or to skip ERP implementation steps is counterproductive.
 You risk overlooking crucial processes and ending up with extra problems that you’ll have to remedy later.
 Set reasonable expectations and have some buffer time to ensure that your team isn’t rushing to reach unrealistic deadlines that would sabotage your new ERP’s overall performance.

 3. Not having a plan